-This competition year SubjuGator 7 has seen nearly 100 hours of in-water testing since January, 2013, with additional 50 hours of in-water testing in the Fall of 2011.
-This includes 20 hours of sea testing in the Gulf of Mexico off the coast of Panama City, FL in support of vehicle control tests, Figure 18.
-Stringent calibration procedures have been streamlined and are now obtainable within a 30 minute time-frame should the systems need to be recalibrated (e.g., magnetometer calibrations, alignments, buoyancy, etc).
+This competition year SubjuGator 7 has seen nearly 100 hours of in-water testing since January, 2014.
+While the primary testing facility for SubjuGator 7 is one of two swimming pools at the University of Florida, the vehicle has also accrued 20 hours of sea testing in the Gulf of Mexico off the coast of Panama City, FL in support of vehicle control tests, Figure 18.
+Stringent calibration procedures have been streamlined and are now executable within a 30 minute time-frame should the systems need to be recalibrated (e.g., magnetometer calibrations, alignments, buoyancy, etc).
 The AUV is fully capable of sustaining autonomous operation with minimal operator supervision and has a run time of approximately 4 hours on half-battery power and 8 hours on full-battery power.
-The main testing facility for SubjuGator 7 is a swimming pool at the University of Florida, shown in Figure 18.